rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 ### `ssh-agent`

 According to the man page - `ssh-agent` is a program to hold private keys used for public key authentication (RSA, DSA, ECDSA, Ed25519).
-The idea is that `ssh-agent` is started in the beginning of a user session or a login session, and all other windows or programs are started as clients to the `ssh-agent` program.
+The idea is that `ssh-agent` is started at the beginning of a user or login session, and all other windows or programs are started as clients to the `ssh-agent` program.
 Through the use of environment variables the agent can be located and automatically used for authentication when logging into other machines using `ssh`.

 ```
 SYNOPSIS